AwesomeTevv/Escape-From-Wits/README.md

 ## Game Description

-"Escape from Wits" is an immersive gaming experience that challenges players to use their wit and strategic thinking to navigate through a series of intriguing puzzles and challenges.
+"**Escape from Wits**" is an immersive gaming experience that challenges players to use their wit and strategic thinking to navigate through a series of intriguing puzzles and challenges.
 The game is brought to life with the help of stunning 3D models and captivating sound effects.

 ## Credits